 And what are we to do about revolvers which don’t leave shell casings behind to begin with?
 For instance, if someone commits a crime with a .38 Special revolver, how is a micro-stamp on the firing pin or hammer of the gun going to contribute to solving a crime?

 Answer — it’s not.

-So, to those who dreamed up micro-stamping to begin with, it will probably make sense to ban guns that can’t be traced via an imbedded mark on the firing pin or hammer.
+So, to those who dreamed up micro-stamping to begin with, it will probably make sense to ban guns that can’t be traced via an embedded mark on the firing pin or hammer.
 Seen in this light, micro-stamping opens the door for myriad guns bans and limitations.

 Lastly, it’s important to note that micro-stamping doesn’t work, at least not all the time.
 There are proven problems with both the durability of the micro-stamps upon the firing pins and the legibility of the marks those firing pins leave on the primer of a bullet casing.

-The bottom line: Micro-stamping is just another way for anti-gun bureaucrats to reach into our closets, guns safes and glove compartments to find our guns and register them, to tax us for owning them and to ban those that don’t fit their micro-stamping ideal.
+The bottom line: Micro-stamping is just another way for anti-gun bureaucrats to reach into our closets, guns safes, and glove compartments to find our guns and register them, to tax us for owning them, and to ban those that don’t fit their micro-stamping ideal.

 The fact that the entire micro-stamping scheme has been flawed from the start will be no hindrance to these gun-grabbers once the legislative hurdle is cleared.

 AWR Hawkins writes for all the BIG sites, for Pajamas Media, for RedCounty.com, for Townhall.com and now AmmoLand Shooting Sports News.